Experiences, Netherlands

-Truth to be told, the Keukenhof can be a bit touristic and organizing a day trip can be a hassle.
-I have created a comprehensive guide in this post so you can pick the best option for your trip.
+Truth be told, the Keukenhof can be a bit touristic, and organizing a day trip can be a hassle.

 Let’s dive in!